 Once a culture begins inculcating self-suspicion to this degree, self-implosion is not far away.

-Benedict is intimately familiar with the ’68ers.
-He witnessed their antics first-hand while teaching theology at the University of Tubingen in 1968.
-In his Memoirs (1998), he recalls how “the Marxist revolution kindled the whole university with its fervor, shaking it to its very foundations”.
+Pope Benedict is intimately familiar with the ’68ers.
+He witnessed their antics firsthand while teaching theology at the University of Tubingen in 1968.
+In his Memoirs (1998), he recalls how “the Marxist revolution kindled the whole university with its fervor, shaking it to its very foundations.”

-First, Benedict treats his audiences as if they are adults with attention spans that exceed twenty seconds.
-Perhaps that explains why Benedict has thousands coming to listen to him most Wednesdays in St Peter’s Square.
+First, Pope Benedict treats his audiences as if they are adults with attention spans that exceed 20 seconds.
+Perhaps that explains why Pope Benedict has thousands coming to listen to him most Wednesdays in St. Peter’s Square.

 His famous 2006 Regensburg lecture, for instance, not only initiated an overdue conversation about Islam’s understanding of God, but also identified Europe’s problems as flowing partly from modern Europeans’ truncated grasp of the nature of reason.

-Voltaire is surely spinning in his grave to know that 21st century Europe’s apostle of reason – reason in all its fullness rather than a narrowly technical-utilitarian understanding – is the Roman Pontiff.
+Voltaire is surely spinning in his grave to know that twenty-first century Europe’s apostle of reason – reason in all its fullness, rather than a narrowly technical-utilitarian understanding – is the Roman pontiff.

-Benedict’s intellectual lodestar is St Augustine.
+Pope Benedict’s intellectual lodestar is St. Augustine.
 Augustine died in Hippo in 430 AD, while that North African city was under siege from the all-conquering Vandals.
 Augustine’s ideas, however, went on to fundamentally shape Western civilization.
-The Vandals – and the Arian heresy they espoused - eventually disappeared into the dust of history.
+The Vandals, and the Arian heresy they espoused, eventually disappeared into the dust of history.